buditanrim/buditanrim.github.io/_posts/2021-01-14-user-metrics-overview.md

 “OK, our daily active users look great,” Adam said.

 Adam is the product manager in one of the teams I led.
-He is obsessed with metrics.
+He obsessed with metrics.
 He often starts the weekly discussion with metrics.
 But none of those metrics matters for this team’s context.

 I joined the team when they’re in the middle of discovering what’s the best solution we can deliver to solve our users' problem.